 For centuries, granite has been used throughout the world as a reliable and rugged building material due to its natural beauty and extremely hard surface.
-Today, this natural stone is commonly used as granite countertops and for other commercial and residential applications.
+Today, this natural stone, considered an affordable solution, is commonly used as countertops and for other commercial and residential applications.

-Keep reading to browse through some of our unique granite and newest arrivals.
+Browse through our unique granite and newest arrivals.
 Colors and products may vary by location, so contact the location nearest you for more information on current inventory.

 Origin: Granite is a igneous rock containing at least 20% quartz by volume, but also some mica and feldspar.
 It’s mined around the world, including India, Brazil, Norway, Italy and China.
 The largest granite quarry in the United States is near Barre, Vermont.

 Environmental Impact: Medium.
 Granite is durable and recyclable, but requires large amounts of energy for transport, and mining is very resource-intensive.